Australian Open 2020: Novak ok wrestler results and forms second round match with Tatsuma Ito - The Media Times

 Form and results

 Even the ok skipper was the first to win in his opening round.
-The 32-year-old made his debut for the first time in his career and won the first round of the Australian Open, beating Jan-Lennard Struff four times.
+The 32-year-old left the set and won the Australian Open for the first time in his career, beating Jan Ann-Lennard Struff four times.
 The last time he opened his door in Melbourne was in 2006 when he was beaten by Paul Holstein.
 Dj Predator can do better for the test, finishing 6-0 in the ATP Cup Final to start his 2020 season.

 R1: bt Struff 7-6 (7-5) 6-2 2-6 6-1: